Northeastern-Electric-Racing/Odyssey-Definitions/README.md

 - `name`, string of the message topic name, e.g. `The/Topic/Name`.
 Going 3 levels of slashes is usually preferred, don't put trailing slashes.
   - To embed live Point values in `name`, include point indices (from 1) in the name.
 Ex. `"Hello/{1}/World/{2}/Status"`
 - `unit`, string of the unit of the data, e.g. `mph`
+- `doc`, a short string with a human readable info about the topic
+- `desc` (optional), longer warnings and notes about a topic
 - `values`, a list of correlated Points to be sent with the Field. **Note that Points are indexed by 1, and out-of-bounds indices will cause build failure**